Connect With Us!

 Often, a criminal defense attorney's job is to be the voice for understanding.
 No matter what crime a man commits, everyone deserves to be seen and heard as a human being, not just a case number.

-In May, 2012, Delgado spoke eloquently on behalf of his client who pleaded guilty to First Degree Murder, after stabbing his blind neighbor to death.
+In May, 2012, Delgado spoke eloquently on behalf of his client who pleaded guilty to First Degree Murder,

 At Wednesday's sentencing hearing, Graham's defense attorney, Samuel Delgado, started first, requesting a "fair and just" sentence and suggesting Carr give his client a life sentence, with all but a set amount of years suspended.
 He also said when he first met Graham, Delgado was expecting an "indifferent" young adult who didn't care about what had happened.